dicchyantgurung/Classification-of-car-crashes-in-Chicago-using-XGBoost/README.md

 --------------------------------------------------------------------------------------------------------

-## EDA 3: Check for trends in the time of crash to relocate resources appropriately
+## EDA 3: Check for trends in the time of crash to allocate resources appropriately

 ![Time_of_crash](https://github.com/dicchyant84/Chicago-car-crash-classification-using-XGBoost-classifier/blob/main/Graphs/time_of_crash.png)